 VERU ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Veru Inc. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-17, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Veru Inc. ("Veru" or the "Company") VERU in the United States Southern District Court of Florida on behalf of all persons and entities who purchased or otherwise acquired Veru securities between May 11, 2022 and November 9, 2022, both dates inclusive (the "Class Period").
+/EIN News/ -- NEW YORK, Dec.
+23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Veru Inc. (“Veru” or the “Company”) (NASDAQ: VERU) in the United States Southern District Court of Florida on behalf of all persons and entities who purchased or otherwise acquired Veru securities between May 11, 2022 and November 9, 2022, both dates inclusive (the “Class Period”).
 Investors have until February 3, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.